hellgate75/imdb-query/README.md

 ##Goals

-This software has the goal to provide a simple IMBd crawler.
+This software has the goal to provide a simple IM-Db crawler.
 This crawler at the moment has not configuration to allow to different Movie Databases.